Seller’s Disclosure in Colorado: Here’s What You Must Disclose (2025 Update)

 The Residential Lead-Based Paint Hazard Reduction Act passed in 1992 requires the disclosure of any lead-based paint or chipped paint in any housing built prior to 1978.

-The Lead-Based Paint Disclosure Form is also one of the most important federal disclosure requirements in Colorado that need to be filled out before signing any contract.
-The certain form contains details about any present lead paint on the property or any hazardous materials that could harm the new homeowners.
-It’s also the seller’s responsibility to provide reading materials or pamphlets that should notify the buyer from the harmful effects of lead-based hazards and attachments on the Lead Warning Statement.
+It’s also the seller’s responsibility to provide reading materials or pamphlets that should notify the buyer of the harmful effects of lead-based hazards and attachments on the Lead Warning Statement.
 The seller should also have shown the buyer a certification or document that confirms the completion of the seller’s real estate requirements.

 » How To Sell My House Faster Colorado: Read our blog if you’re in dire need to sell your house fast in Colorado.